Is there such a thing as too ugly for love?

 - Don’t try to change things externally.

 This is really where the solution comes in.
-You have to start to focus on transforming the story that you’re telling yourself into a different and more positive story.
+You have to focus on transforming the story you’re telling yourself into a different and more positive story.
 Everybody in the world has got an amazing quality that makes them attractive.
 And let’s face it.
 Some people get paid to be attractive, like models.
-Other people get paid because they are really business savvy.
-But some people have really great value in being a parent or a partner.
-So there’s a lot of different things that make us a great person, which makes us valuable to other people.
+Other people get paid because they are business savvy.
+But some people have great value in being a parent or a partner.
+So there are a lot of different things that make you a great person, which makes us valuable to other people.

 If you feel too ugly for love, focus on your strengths

-One of the things you could start to do if you feel like this is you need to consider what your personal strength is.
+One of the things you could start to do if you feel like this is to consider your personal strength.
 What is your value that you can contribute to your own life, to the lives of those around you, and also for the greater good?
 That’s a starting point.

-Another thing you can do is to transform those negative beliefs into more positive beliefs.
-I know it is possible and I’ve seen it happen over and over again.
+Another thing you can do is transform those negative beliefs into more positive beliefs.
+I know it is possible, and I’ve seen it happen over and over again.

 The true challenge